nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

         - If your payload was successfully injected your switch should have yellow text that says "Update bootloader folder!", this will be resolved soon.
     #### **Driver installation with Zadig**

     Follow these steps if you face issues when installing the driver with TegraRcmGUI.
-You will need the latest version of <a href="https://zadig.akeo.ie" target="_blank">Zadig</a>.
+You will need the latest version of [Zadig](https://zadig.akeo.ie)

     1. Launch Zadig.
 In the `Options` menu, be sure that `List All Devices` is enabled.
     1. Connect your Switch in RCM to your PC using the USB cable.